Stories from the north

 When Tomten enters the room he asks ”Finns det några snälla barn här?” which means ”Are there any kind children here?”.
 The phrase refers to the fact that you only get presents if you’ve been kind throughout the year.
 Maybe the same should go for adults?

-Making your own traditions
+Making your own Christmas traditions

 One beautiful thing about Christmas is about making your own traditions.
-Every family has their own little things they love – some eat before Kalle Anka, some eat after.
+Some eat before Kalle Anka, some eat after.
 Some open a few presents in the morning, and others wait until late in the evening.
 Some have a very special herring recipe or eggnog drink, while others can’t have Christmas without a crackling fire.
+That’s one of the most important things about Swedish Christmas today: sticking to the things you love, and making up your own traditions as celebration goes on – year after year.